-In addition to the increased level of diversity to make the profiles suitable for network analysis, an Estimated Annual Consumption (EAC) was used that is consistent with the Total Domestic Consumption Values (TDCVs) recommended by Ofgem in January 202014.
+In addition to the increased level of diversity to make the profiles suitable for network analysis, an Estimated Annual Consumption (EAC) was used that is consistent with the Total Domestic Consumption Values (TDCVs) recommended by Ofgem in 2023, extrapolated out by one additional year to 2024.
 This was deemed a suitable figure for new-build domestic properties.
-The application of revised TDCV values into existing NG system design policy is under review.

 To account for customers who alter their electricity demand in response to flexibility services, a flexed profile is also used.
 This assumes a domestic demand of zero for the time of day where a GB electricity system peak is assumed to occur in the winter and intermediate cool seasons.
-The total energy consumption of the flexed profile is the same as used in the unabated profile, however it allows a total domestic energy reduction at time of system peak to be consistent with the residential white good DSR at peak figures published in the Future Energy Scenarios (FES) data workbook15.
+The total energy consumption of the flexed profile is the same as used in the unabated profile, however it allows a total domestic energy reduction at time of system peak to be consistent with the Residential Peak Shifting (Smart/TOUTs effect) figures published in the Future Energy Scenarios (FES) data workbook.